tkvogt/judy-graph-db/README.md

 Judy Arrays
 ===========

 Judy arrays are a key-value storage that promises very little cache misses when the key indexes are near to each other.
-This obviously means that only the lowest bits should change in the lowest loop.
+This obviously means that only the lowest bits should change in the innermost loop.
-In a lot of algorithms you take a node, then you want to do something with all edges of a certain label (setting the edge attr bits in the lower image).
-In the picture below you can see that the lowest bits of the 64bit keys are called edge enum.
+In a lot of graph algorithms you take a node, then you want to do something with all edges of a certain label (setting the edge attr bits in the lower image).
+Iterating all these edges is done with lowest bits of the 64bit keys, called edge enum.
 We use typeclasses to freely set the size of attr an enum bits to adapt this structure to your needs.

 <img src="doc/judy.svg" width="500">